Farmers' Protest: Here Are The Highlights Of Supreme Court Order Staying The Implementation Of Farm Laws

 4) Committee of agri-experts to listen to grievances

-A committee comprising Bhupinder Singh Mann, national president Bhartiya Kisan Union; Pramod Kumar Joshi, Director for South Asia, International Food Policy Research Institute; Ashok Gulati, Agricultural Economist; and Anil Ghanwant, president Shetkari Sangatana, is constituted for the purpose of listening to the grievances of farmers relating to the farm laws and views of the government and to make recommendations.
-The Committee shall be provided a place at Delhi and the government to bear its expenses and give it secretarial assistance.
+A committee comprising i) Bhupinder Singh Mann, national president Bhartiya Kisan Union ii) Pramod Kumar Joshi, Director for South Asia, International Food Policy Research Institute iii) Ashok Gulati, Agricultural Economist and iv) Anil Ghanwant, president Shetkari Sangatana is constituted for the purpose of listening to the grievances of farmers relating to the farm laws and views of the government and to make recommendations.
+The Committee shall be provided a place at Delhi and Govt to bear its expenses and give it secretarial assistance.

 5) Farmers opposing and supporting laws asked to participate